Joe Philbin: Return to Packers

-On January 10, 2018, Philbin was hired by the Green Bay Packers to serve his second stint as their offensive coordinator (2007 to 2011.)
+On January 10, 2018, Philbin was hired by the Green Bay Packers to serve his second stint as their offensive coordinator (2007 to 2011).

 On December 2, 2018, after a 17–20 Packers home loss to the 2–9 Arizona Cardinals (their first home loss to the Cardinals in 69 years), Philbin was named interim head coach of the Packers after Mike McCarthy was fired.
 He turned down an opportunity to stay on the staff in a different role, with the Packers hiring Matt LaFleur to take over head coaching responsibilities the following season.

 Dallas Cowboys

 On January 9, 2020, Philbin was hired by the Dallas Cowboys as their new offensive line coach.
-The move reunited Philbin with former Packers HC Mike McCarthy, who became the current Cowboys head coach.
+The move reunited Philbin with former Packers head coach Mike McCarthy, who became the current Cowboys head coach.
 Philbin served as his assistant on the Green Bay Packers from 2006 to 2011, and again in 2018 before McCarthy's firing.

 Philbin was among five Cowboys coaches dismissed at the conclusion of the 2022 season.